Before each sesson, Tech Training will provide a Zoom link for live online classes, along with any required class materials.

-Note: This class offers both online and fully in-classroom sessions and select sessions will not be held on Zoom.
-Please consider not enrolling if you are unable to attend in-person.
-All participants will need to adhere to the Stanford Health Check guidelines.
+Note: This class offers an option for online and in-classroom sessions.
+Participants attending an in-person class will need to adhere to the Stanford Health Check guidelines.

 This course will introduce the basics of the Excel user interface including spreadsheet terminology, navigation techniques, formatting best practices, and commonly-used formulas and functions to assist with efficient and effective data transformation.